twxio/ArduWar/README.md

 # ArduWar

-ArduWar is a WoW Pixel Reading Rotation Bot using AutoIt or an Arduino to simulate the Keyboard Clicks.
+ArduWar is a WoW Pixel Reading Rotation Bot using AutoIt or an Arduino to simulate the Keyboard Clicks written in Java.

 # Setup:

+## AutoIt